kimjuyoung1127/vibe/vibe-code/progress2.md

 - **Importance of Complete Translation Coverage:** Ensured all UI elements, including section headers, are properly translated.
 - **Detail in User Experience:** Properly translated section headers improve the overall user experience for multilingual users.

+## October 8, 2025: Implementing Multilingual Support for Community Post Creation

+**Main Work:** Adding comprehensive multilingual support for all components in the CommunityPost creation section

+**Status:** Completed

+### Summary of Changes

+1.  **Added Translation Keys to Locale Files:**
+    *   Added a comprehensive `create` section under the `community` section in both English (`en.json`) and Korean (`ko.json`) locale files.
+    *   Included translations for all UI elements in the community post creation flow: form titles, labels, placeholders, buttons, and error messages.
+    *   Added dynamic character counter translation with parameter support: `{count}/{max} characters`.

+2.  **Updated CommunityPostForm Component:**
+    *   Added `useTranslations` hook import to access the translation system.
+    *   Replaced all hardcoded English text with translation keys:
+      - Page title: `community.create.title`
+      - Description: `community.create.description`
+      - Back button: `community.create.backToLounge`
+      - Submit button: `community.create.publishPost` and `community.create.publishing`
+    *   Updated error messages to use translations for consistency.

+3.  **Updated CommunityPostContentSection Component:**
+    *   Added `useTranslations` hook to enable translations.
+    *   Translated all form elements:
+      - Label texts for title and content fields
+      - Input placeholders with appropriate fallbacks
+      - Character counter with dynamic values
+      - Tags section labels and messages
+    *   Maintained functionality while enhancing internationalization.

+4.  **Maintained Consistency:**
+    *   Ensured all new translation keys follow the existing naming convention.
+    *   Used appropriate fallback values for all translation calls.
+    *   Kept existing functionality intact while adding multilingual support.

+### Implemented Features

+- **Complete Multilingual Support:** All UI elements in community post creation now support both English and Korean.
+- **Dynamic Content Translation:** Character counters and other dynamic content properly translate with parameter support.
+- **Consistent Translation System:** New components follow the same translation patterns as the rest of the application.
+- **Error Message Localization:** All error messages in the form flow are properly translated.

+### What I Learned from This Work

+- **Translation Infrastructure:** Understanding how to extend the existing translation system to new sections of the application.
+- **Component-Wide Translation:** Learned to ensure all text elements within a component are properly translated for comprehensive internationalization.
+- **Parameterized Translations:** Implemented translations that include dynamic values (like character counts) using parameter substitution.
+- **Consistency in Internationalization:** Importance of maintaining consistent translation patterns across the entire application.

 ## October 8, 2025: Improving Text Readability in HeroSection

 **Main Work:** Enhancing text readability in HeroSection with proper line breaks and centering for both Korean and English